nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Cancel an order: `cancelo`

-With `cancelo`, you can update an order's status as cancelled whenever an order is invalid, or the customer cancels an order.
+With `cancelo`, you can update an order's status as cancelled whenever an order is invalid or the customer cancels an order.

 **Format**